yasaswinpalukuri/credit-risk-xai/README.md

 # 🧠 Credit Risk Scoring with Explainable AI (XAI)

 A machine learning pipeline to assess customer creditworthiness using real-world German credit data.
-This project simulates a banking-grade credit scoring model with explainable outputs using SHAP, Weight of Evidence (WoE), and GridSearchCV optimization.
+This project simulates a banking-grade credit scoring model with explainable outputs using SHAP, Weight of Evidence (WoE), Streamlit UI, and Dockerized deployment.

 ---